12205120/daily-quote/README.md

-# Daily Quote App made for you.
+# Daily Quote App made for you by rameez.

 A simple application that displays a random inspirational quote each time you load the page.